SeanBunch/Eve-API/README.md

 2. Create searchable search results? like maybe allow the user to search the list of search results? idk maybe this kind of thing is not needed if good middleware implemented that enable safe and effective search results from user.
 The user may not need to search the search results if search results are accurately finding the user’s request.

-3. Learn how to create sortable columns in React.
-When the ESI/API responds with data I want that data to be displayed in the seller's / buyer's window in such a way the user can sort the data by price, quantity, or any column the user decides.

-4. Add to the Tabs component a display of the currently selected item.
+3. Add to the Tabs component a display of the currently selected item.
 Display item name at first, later dispaly item icon.

+4. Learn how ot implement user auth.

 ## UPDATES: